Subscribe To This Site

 The Ze-O makes family motoring a realistic proposition.
 It is a five door hatchback which does not cut corners when it comes to safety or good looks.
 It retails at £14,000 so it is not quite a cheap car.
 At 55 miles per hour maximum speed it should feel like one of the pack out on urban roads.
 Its big draw back is that the battery takes a good eight hours or more to recharge - and yet it only has a range of 40 odd miles.

 These little cars are only really practical for city driving.
 They are small and quiet and some would say a tad ugly.
-Jeremy Clarkson of Top Gear loves to berate them as the worst car to his fans.
+Jeremy Clarkson of Top Gearloves to berate them as the worst car to his fans.
 He even smashed one up to prove it was unsafe - but this backfired as in the EU it is classed as a "quadricycle" rather than a proper car.
 In other words it can be as vulnerable and flimsy as a bicycle and get away with it.
 This seems a little unfair - as it is actually marketed as a car.
 Safety is now being upgraded by Lotus Engineering to make it safer.
+(Update: a particularly distressing fatality makes the safety criticism even more appropriate - see below.)

-Nevertheless, for urban transport, if you can cope with the relative flimsiness, they can be effective and inexpensive.
+Nevertheless, for urban transport they are certainly inexpensive.
 It will do only 40 miles on a full charge, so you are not going to want to stray far beyond the city boundaries.
 A new lithium-ion powered version is now available, which extends the range to around 70 miles.
 The top speed is just over 50 mph.

 They retail at around £7,000 in the UK and $13,000 in the US.
 They are imported from India and the company (Reva) claims that they have carbon-neutralised production and shipping.
 This modest little car is quite a success story and is probably the best selling electric car in the world so far.